 Community Outcomes are for Everyone

-"Community Outcomes" are about what what communities' feel is important to them.
+"Community Outcomes" are about what communities' feel is important to them.
 In Porirua they help us to express what is important or special about the city now and in the future - like good health, a place to live, a sense of pride and safety, a clean environment and a good income.

 In 2008 a series of public workshops were held and nine city wide community outcomes (and five underlying principles) were agreed to and are illustrated in the Community Outcomes Wheel below.
 No organisation has sole responsibility for these community uutcomes - rather they are about, and for everyone that lives, works, plays, shops, learns and visits Porirua.